drefahlaudio.com - gallery

 ![]() |

-Drefahlaudio mic power supplies from the DN221 series are highly recommended by professional users worldwide.
+Drefahlaudio mic power supplies from the DN221 series are highly valued by professional users worldwide.
 The remote-control powering unit DN-RC is available for tube and solid state stereo microphones like AKG C24 to 422 and all Neumann SM models, offering lowest feasible noise and interference.
 Single and dual-channel units are available for practically every tube mic known.

 |